cos/WALAFacade/README.md

  - `cd WALAFacade`
  - `sbt publishLocal`

-### Generate an Eclipse project
+### Generate an Eclipse project or import into IntelliJ

+To generate an Eclipse project:

-1. Generate an Eclipse .project file by running `sbt eclipse` in the WALAFacade directory.
+1. Generate an .project file by running `sbt eclipse` in the WALAFacade directory.
 2. Import the project into an Eclipse.
 WALA dependencies will be linked from the Ivy repository.

+Alternatively, import into IntelliJ as an sbt project.

 ## Basic usage